Information Security and Privacy Incident Management

 Prior to receiving their university IT accounts, employees complete the Acceptable Use Agreement for Access to Information and Technology Resources, in which they agree to immediately report unauthorized access to, inadequate protection of, and the inappropriate use, disclosure, and/or disposal of information.

-The UIPO has an automated system that allows the university to track and learn from previous incidents.
+The UIPO and UISO have an automated system that allows the university to track and learn from previous incidents.
 In addition, post incident debriefing meetings are held with the Incident Team to determine how the response process and tools can be refined.
 This iterative process has proven quite effective at improving the university's incident response process.

 If a username is compromised and we must scramble the passphrase: